 - ‘Unshielded’ meaning it does not rely on physical shielding to block interference

-- Most commonly used cable of the two, often utilized for both residential and business use
+- The most commonly used cable of the two, these are often used for both residential and business internet

 - There are several UTP categories, which increase in bandwidth as you move up the scale, for example:

 - CAT1 = up to 1Mbps | CAT2 = up to 4 Mbps | CAT5e = up to 1Gbps

 Shielded twisted pair (STP)

 - ‘Shielded’ with a foil jacket to cancel any outside interference

 - Used primarily for large-scale enterprises, high-end applications, and exterior cabling that will be exposed to environmental elements.

 Coaxial cables are high-frequency transmission cables made up of a single solid-copper core that transfers data electrically over the inner conductor.
 Coax has 80X more transmission capacity than twisted pair cables.

 This type of cable is commonly used to deliver TV signals (its higher bandwidth makes it more suitable for video applications) and to connect computers in a network or to the internet.
 Along with the stable transmission of data, coax also has anti-jamming capabilities and can effectively protect signals from being interfered with.
 The cost is slightly higher than twisted-pair cables, but still more economical than fibre.
 There are also two types of coaxial cables: